-5. INCOME TAXES
+6. INCOME TAXES

-Interim period income tax expense is calculated by applying to the interim period's pre-tax income an estimated average annual effective income tax rate of 26.3%.
+Interim period income tax expense is calculated by applying to the interim period's pre-tax income an effective income tax rate of 16.5%.
+This effective tax rate was used in the quarter to achieve an effective income tax rate for the nine month period ended September 30, 2003 equal to the estimated average annual effective income tax rate of 24.3%.
 The estimated average annual income tax rate reflects tax rate structure expected to be applicable to the full year's earnings.